 If you’re encountering this error, you need to give Google Ads some more time to start processing your newly created conversion actions.

 If you create a new conversion action and try to import an offline conversion file after waiting long enough, you may unfortunately encounter the “We’re still processing this click’s information, please try again after 4-6 hours” error.
 The only thing you can do to fix this error is to try again after waiting a few hours, as the error message clearly states.

-We cannot find this conversion name in the target account
+We can’t find this conversion name in the target account

 The first thing to check for resolving this error is whether the offline conversion name is spelled correctly in the import file.
 Remember, the conversion name in the “offline conversion name” column must be EXACTLY the same as your one conversion action, including capitalization and punctuation.

 If you’re sure the names match, the next thing to check is whether the click from the GCLID belongs to the account you’re importing from.
-If this click is from an MCC, and you are importing offline conversions for an account belonging to that MCC, you should make sure that “cross-account conversion tracking” is enabled on that MCC.
-If you do not know how to do this, you can take a look at this document prepared by Google: https://support.google.com/google-ads/answer/3030657
+If this click is from an MCC, and you’re importing offline conversions for an account belonging to that MCC (My Client Center), you should make sure that “cross-account conversion tracking” is enabled on that MCC.
+If you do not know how to do this, you can take a look at this document prepared by Google.

 Conversion date precedes click date

 Similar to the “the conversion can’t occur before the click.” error, this error indicates that the click for the GCLID occurred later than the time you specified.
 To import the offline conversion, the click must have occurred before the value in your “timestamp” column.
 To resolve the “Conversion date precedes click date” error, add 1-2 days to your conversion time on your upload, or check if the time zone is set correctly.